 Landowners in Georgia may have a chance to cut their income taxes in half.

-The Internal Revenue Service allows a landowner to take the value of these subdivision rights — which can be the majority of the land’s value — and treat them as a deduction to reduce one’s income.
-It is similar to the deduction one is allowed to take for donations to a church or other charity.
+The Internal Revenue Service allows a landowner to take the value of these subdivision rights and treat them as a deduction to reduce one’s income.
 The state of Georgia also recognizes the value of protecting natural resources and allows a tax credit for the landowner.

 The Georgia Conservancy has a free service for Georgia landowners to help them evaluate whether this program is suitable for them.
 Landowners interested in a free evaluation of their land’s conservation potential can call Fuller Callaway of the Georgia Conservancy’s Land Conservation Program at 404-876-2900, ext.
 113, or email email@example.com.